Understanding What Drives SIBO &

 The small intestine is highly sensitive to the nervous system.

-When the body shifts into fight, flight, freeze or shutdown, digestion slows dramatically and symptoms can flare.
+When the body shifts into fight, flight, freeze or shutdown, digestion and motility slow significantly.
+This creates conditions where bacteria can accumulate and symptoms can flare.

 • emotional triggers